 Demand for China virtual phone numbers has grown substantially in recent years.
 However many businesses have gotten frustrated while trying to find a reliable phone number to use in China.
-Since there are so many amazing opportunities popping up in China every day, businesses want to continue their presence and therefore a reliable service needs to be available.
+Since there are so many amazing opportunities in China, businesses want to continue their presence and therefore a reliable service needs to be available.
 At Global Call Forwarding we are working hard to solve these issues.

 Before problems can be solved, you must first know the types of China virtual phone numbers available.
 There are three types of Chinese phone numbers that businesses can choose from:

 Toll-Free (800) China Numbers

 800 Numbers in China have several limitations.
 This guide will explain their limitations and common problems in more detail.

 Local China numbers are also known as direct inward dialing numbers.
 They are virtual phone numbers with local area codes and they can be used to make international calls within those local areas.
 Because the phones use local area codes, the callers are only charged local calling rates.

 China 400 numbers work similarly to 800 numbers.
 They are not exactly toll free as callers have to pay local rates to talk.
 However, the cost of calling is usually included in the price people pay for their phone service so these numbers are referred to as toll free numbers in China.